ezsystems/RepositoryProfilerBundle/README.rst

 the amount of create content objects or just abort after a given time span.
 The ``Count`` aborter just aborts after the given number of iterations.

+You might, like done in the example, define multiple executors which then will be executed subsequently.

 ------------
 jMeter Tests
 ------------